IBM-Cloud/docs/services/ObjectStorage/os_public.md

 Now, you're ready to manage [objects](/docs/services/ObjectStorage/os_managing.html) and [access](/docs/services/ObjectStorage/os_security.html).

-To learn more about how the service works, see [About Public Object Storage](/docs/services/ObjectStorage/os_works_public.html).
+To learn more about how the service works, see [About Object Storage](/docs/services/ObjectStorage/objectstorage_overview.html).